mpv-player/mpv/DOCS/man/options.rst

 ``--hidpi-window-scale``, ``--no-hidpi-window-scale``
-    Scale the window size according to the backing DPI scale factor from the OS (default: yes).
+    Scale the window size according to the backing DPI scale factor from the OS (default: no).
 For example, if the OS DPI scaling is set to 200%, mpv's window size will be multiplied by 2.

 ``--native-fs``, ``--no-native-fs``